|

 self-adhesive strips along the edges.
 Then the corner was put

-back in place and pressed firmly to make the adhesive hold
+back in place and pressed firmly to make the adhesive hold well.

 That completed the installation of the plastic shower